vantage6/vantage6-workshop/episodes/chapter4.md

 >
 > Your API key has been reset.
 Please read your new key in the file that has been downloaded.

+At this point, put the new API key in your node configuration file and restart the node to connect to the server again.

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 3: Manage Vantage6 project using the UI
+## Challenge 3: Manage vantage6 project using the UI

-Go the administration page in the Vantage6 UI and try to create a new organization, a new user, and a new collaboration.
+Go the administration page in the vantage6 UI and try to create a new organization, a new user, and a new collaboration.
 Also, try to reset the API key for a node.

 1. Can you create a new organization, a new user, and a new collaboration?
 2. Can you reset the API key for a node?